andygodish/wikijs-storage/proxmox/windows-vm.md

 Once complete, check the `Device Manager` for `other devices`.
 These are devices unknown to the machine because the required driver is not detected on the machine.
 Right click each one and select `Update Driver`.
 Select the external disk (D drive in my case) and go through the update process.

+## Install Qemu Agent

+Navigate to you D drive (Virtio Drivers for Proxmox) and find the guest-agent folder.
+Install the 64 bit version.